Tempo Award FAQ's

-The deadline to submit your marketing work/campaign entries and individual professional nominations is March 06, 2020.
+The deadline to submit your marketing work/campaign entries and individual professional nominations has been EXTENDED to March 26, 2021.
 Please see the below for fee information.
 You can receive discounts on your entry fees two ways - CADM membership and the volume of entries entered.
 Become a member today to save on your Tempo Award entries and nominations.

-There are twenty two marketing work/campaign categories total - 7 Sector Categories, 9 Channel Categories, 2 Craft Categories and 4 Specialty Categories.
+There are twenty two marketing work/campaign categories total - 7 Sector Categories, 9 Channel Categories and 6 Specialty Categories.
 You can enter the same work/campaigns into multiple categories if it meets the criteria for multiple categories but each time you enter your work/campaign into a category it is considered a new entry and assigned an appropriate new entry fee.

-DOWNLOAD THE 2020 TEMPO AWARDS OVERVIEW and review all of our category descriptions and requirements.
+DOWNLOAD THE 2021 TEMPO AWARD CATEGORIES and review all of our category descriptions and requirements.